RoninNakomoto/BeRoot/README.md

 # BeRoot - Privilege Escalation Checker

-BeRoot Project is a post exploitation assessment tool which checks for common misconfigurations which might facilitate privilege escalation.
+BeRoot Project is a post exploitation assessment tool which checks for common misconfigurations that might facilitate privilege escalation.
 This project works on Windows, Linux and Mac OS.
 Linux version  now fully compatible with Python 3 and uses latest version of linux-exploit-suggester tool.